adilzubari/kamboh-cli/README.md

-# express-delivery
+# Kamboh-CLI

-A CLI tool for quickly initializing a new Express.js project with a default configuration.
+A CLI tool to manage all Kamboh products.
+This tool is designed to speed up the development process.

 ## Table of Contents